Dress Up Your Desserts with These Easy Handmade Chocolate Curls

 Grab your favorite chocolate bar.
 That's right, you can easily make cholate curls from milk, white, or dark chocolate.
 Just make sure it doesn't have any fillings or add-ins such as nuts or fruit to ensure smooth curls.

-1. Carefully draw a vegetable peeler across the broad surface of a bar of semisweet or milk chocolate.
+- Carefully draw a vegetable peeler ($9, Target) across the broad surface of the chocolate bar.
 This works best if the chocolate is at room temperature.
 For narrower curls, use the side of the bar.

-3. Lift any curls with a wooden skewer to avoid making fingerprints in the chocolate.
-Use immediately or place a single layer on paper towels in a storage container.
-Cover and store at room temperature or chill.
+- As mentioned above, gently lift curls with a wooden skewer to avoid making fingerprints in the chocolate.
+Use immediately or place a single layer on paper towel.
+Cover and store in the fridge until ready to use.

 After you've got your chocolate shaving technique down, put those chocolate curls to good use.
 Add some white chocolate curls to a peppermint cream pie.
 Make your hot chocolate extra fancy by topping with whipped cream and adorable little chocolate curls.
 Or literally make any chocolate cake, mousse, or trifle look like a professionally-made bakery treat.